112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 They don't, have real soap .
 They have had no soap worth y of the name since 1940 .
 The Germans took the seal) , for four years .
 That 's a-long time .
-The ration for Frenchman today . four months after th e war is over, is two cakes of poor ersatz soap per month - 20 grams every two months .
+The ration for Frenchman today . four months after the war is over, is two cakes of poor ersatz soap per month - 20 grams every two months .
 Most real soap can onl y be obtained on the black market, where it costs aroun d 125 francs for 31+) grams .